DockYard/canon/README.md

 # The DockYard Canon
-All the must-read articles and must-watch videos for the DockYard engineering team.

 Think of this as a reference library for DockYard developers.
-This should be content that effects the code we are shipping today, not merely interesting articles (Slack is a good place for those still).
+This should be content that affects the code we are shipping today, not merely interesting articles (Slack is a good place for those still).
 A new post on Ember's blog would be a good example of an article that would fit here; an article on the hot new JS framework would not be suitable.

 # How It Works
 Each week will have a single PR with a single markdown file containing